-If other state law requires a licensed direct shipper or carrier to file a report with the state regulator, the state may choose to amend the other state law to add the information under subsection (b) or (c) and omit the subsection.
+If other law of this state requires a licensed direct shipper or carrier to file a report with the state regulator, the state may choose to amend the other law to add the information under subsection (b) or (c) and omit the subsection.

-In subsection (e), the bracketed text requires a choice based on whether optional subsections (b) and (c) are included.
+In subsection (e), the bracketed text requires a choice based on whether optional subsections (b) or (c) is included.

 The act requires reporting of certain critical pieces of information that assist state regulators in determining whether shipments into the enacting state are originating from a licensed or unlicensed direct shipper.
-If the carrier reports the package tracking number, the direct shipper reports the package tracking number and its direct-shipper-license number, and (if applicable) the fulfillment provider reports the package tracking number and the name and

-(if applicable) the fulfillment provider reports the package tracking number and the name and license number of the direct shipper on whose behalf it is shipping, the state regulator can "triangulate" information to determine whether the shipment originated from a licensed direct shipper.
+If the carrier reports the package tracking number, the direct shipper reports the package tracking number and its direct-shipper-license number, and (if applicable) the fulfillment provider reports the package tracking number and the name and license number of the direct shipper on whose behalf it is shipping, the state regulator can "triangulate" information to determine whether the shipment originated from a licensed direct shipper.
 That is, the absence of a tracking number match with an associated direct-shipper-license number indicates a possible unlicensed shipment.
 This information is particularly helpful if reports are filed electronically and included in a searchable database.